Deliverables

 Feedback (optional, but highly encouraged!)

 Please share any feedback you have!
-This form should only take a minute or two to fill out, is entirely anonymous, and will directly impact how we run and develop projects for the rest of this semester, and all future semesters!
+This form should only take a minute or two to fill out, is entirely anonymous, and will directly impact how we run and develop homeworks for the rest of this semester, and all future semesters!